Table of Contents

-Quotes About Delivering a Speech Well
+Quotes on Delivering a Speech Well

 “It usually takes me more than three weeks to prepare a good impromptu speech.”